MicahNjeru/Check-Split-iOS16/README.md

 * It includes a selection picker for popular tip percentages and a selection of the number of friends.
 * It also uses the user's local currency settings

-### What I learnt..
-How to:
-- read user input.
-- format textfield input into double data type
-- set and configure selection pickers
-- provide a list picker
-- display computed input

 ## Live Demo
 ### Light Mode
 ![Light Mode GIF](https://github.com/MicahNjeru/Check-Split-iOS16/blob/main/Gifs/LightModeGif.gif)